Ceelog/phpdoc-en/src/ref/filesystem.md

     exclusive). </span>

-It is also possible to add **`LOCK_NB`** as a bitmask to one of the above operations if you don't want <span class="function">flock</span>
+It is also possible to add **`LOCK_NB`** as a bitmask to one of the above operations, if <span class="function">flock</span> should not block during the locking attempt.
-to block while locking.

 `wouldblock`
 The optional third argument is set to 1 if the lock would block